wp-plugins/onespace-lastpost/readme.txt

 This plugin provides you with a shortcode that returns the latest posts from specifics categories or post_types, you can choose how many posts is to be show or what kind of information you can get from posts.

 Arguments:

-1. id: You can use any number of post categories ids separeted by commas
+1. id - You can use any number of post categories ids separeted by commas
-1. num: the number of posts to return for wich categorie id
+1. num - the number of posts to return for wich categorie id
-1. info: this is where goes all the printing information.
+1. info - this is where goes all the printing information

 Info printing arguments:

 1. thumb: returns the post's featured image, you must specify the width of the thumb after ':', has a link to the post
 1. title: returns the title, has a link to the post
 1. excerpt: returns the first lines from you post you can specify the lenght of the text to show and a subtext. excerpt:LENGTH:SUB-TEXT, has a link to the post